 Nursing is a growing industry in the US, and there is an incredible demand for trained, licensed professionals in a range of different medical facilities.
 While there are many different nursing designations, a career in vocational nursing might be the best thing for your immediate needs.
-Becoming a licensed vocational nurse (LVN) allows you to start a rewarding career, in a variety of different medical institutions.
+Becoming a licensed vocational nurse (LVN) allows you to start a rewarding healthcare career, in a variety of different medical institutions.

 What Is a Licensed Vocational Nurse?

 An LVN is a nursing professional trained to assist other nurses and doctors within medical institutions.
 You might be more familiar with this occupation as a licensed practical nurse, rather than a licensed vocational nurse, but the two designations are identical.
 Licensed vocational nurses provide a range of different services for patients, other nurses, doctors and surgeons.
 For instance, you might be responsible for providing bedside care for patients, or for monitoring and recording vital signs.
 An LVN might be responsible for dressing wounds, for updating patient charts correctly and for providing proper personal hygiene for patients.
 An LVN might also assist patients who have difficulty eating, sitting up or provide aid during physical therapy or rehabilitation.

 A vocational nurse can work in any of a number of medical institutions.
 These medical professionals might work in a hospital, a nursing home or permanent care facility, or within a private doctor’s office.
 Surgical centers also employ LVNs, while some professionals find the home healthcare field very rewarding.
 Travel nursing positions are also available for LVNs.

 How Do I Become a Licensed Vocational Nurse?